aclai-lab/SoleLogics.jl/docs/src/fuzzy.md

    ⊥
 ```

-To declare a new Heyting algebra in SoleLogic,  we first have to declare the new truth values different from ⊥ and ⊤ as variable of type HeytingTruth.
+To declare a new Heyting algebra in SoleLogics, we first have to declare the new truth values different from ⊥ and ⊤ as variable of type HeytingTruth.
 To do that, we can use the [`heytingtruths`](@ref) macro, which takes as input the symbols of the new truths and returns a vector containing the HeytingTruths representing such values, which have been declared as constants in the global scope.

 ```julia-repl
 julia> SoleLogics.@heytingtruths α β